-To date, little research has been done on male breast cancer, and the current treatments for men with the disease are based on what doctors have learned from treating women.
-But that is changing, with a comprehensive research program from several leading international breast cancer research groups now under way.
+The current treatments for men with breast cancer are largely based on what doctors have learned from treating women.
+But that is changing, thanks to a comprehensive research program from Memorial Sloan Kettering Cancer Center (MSK) and several leading international breast cancer research groups.

 What are the risk factors for male breast cancer?

-Aging is the primary risk factor for breast cancer in men as well as in women, says medical oncologist Ayca Gucalp, who is leading the research efforts in male breast cancer at Memorial Sloan Kettering.
-However, men tend to develop the disease in their late 60s or 70s, which on average is five to ten years later than women.
+Aging is the primary risk factor for breast cancer in men as well as in women, says Dr. Gucalp.
+However, men tend to develop the disease in their late 60s or 70s, which on average is 5 to 10 years later than women.

 What are the symptoms of male breast cancer?